htaylor91/p12_taylor_heather/README.md

 #### 1. Fork this repository

-Click on the fork button in the top right corner of this page.
+Click on the fork button in the top right corner of the [repository](https://github.com/htaylor91/P12_TAYLOR_Heather) page.

 #### 2. Clone the forked respository to your local machine